 We want to continue our refresh and evolution of Peak Village and develop our new Chatsworth Kitchen brand and venture.
-Elsewhere we want to meet customer demand for a bespoke celebration and event space.
+Elsewhere we want to meet customer demand for a bespoke hospitality venue, ideally through the re-use of existing buildings, to provide an opportunity for more people to celebrate their important life events within the environs of Chatsworth.

-Beyond the physical economy we will look for opportunities to create value (and highly skilled careers) through production of intellectual property assets (digital, brand, education and learning programmes).
+Beyond the physical economy we will look for opportunities to create value (and highly skilled careers) through the production of intellectual property assets (digital, brand, education, and learning programmes).